6 reasons David Wright belongs in the Hall of Fame

 6. ¡ and he's got backup

 The perception of what makes a Hall of Famer tends to evolve based on who's up for consideration.
-On that note, Joe Mauer is hitting the ballot alongside Wright.
-Mauer played 1,858 games, just 921 of which were behind the plate.
-If we're still talking about this a few years down the line, Buster Posey, who will become eligible in 2027, played 1,371.
+On that note, Joe Mauer, who played 1,858 games, just 921 of which were behind the plate, hit the ballot alongside Wright in 2024 and made it in on his first try.
+If we're still talking about this a few years from now, Buster Posey, who will become eligible in 2027, played 1,371 total games.
 Their cases are unique -- a difference of 200 to 500 games is no small thing -- but they're worth comparing.

-Catchers don't tend to get dinged because of concerns over their longevity the way other position players do.
+Generally, catchers aren't dinged over of concerns about their longevity the way other position players are.
 Wright, obviously, wasn't a catcher.
 But all three spent their entire career with the club that drafted them.
 All three were the cornerstone of the team they were on and walked away with some combination of franchise records, postseason success and league-wide accolades.
 All three built an outstanding resume and were on track to have legendary careers before they were derailed or otherwise impeded by major injuries.
 Wright is, somewhat notably, the only one named the captain of his team (bearing in mind that neither the Giants nor the Twins have named a team captain since at least the 1980s).

 So it begs the question -- if those considerations could be enough for his contemporaries, why not Wright?